Ivana505/catoverse-blog/README.md

   - [MDBootstrap](https://mdbootstrap.com/docs/standard/navigation/footer/) - for adding footer with bootstrap
   - [Get bootstrap](https://getbootstrap.com/docs/4.0/components/card/#header-and-footer) - to add footer to base.html by using cards
   - [Toptal]https://www.toptal.com/designers/htmlarrows/) - to look for HTML Symbols
+  - [Wagwalking](https://wagwalking.com/cat/condition/obesity) - text for the obesity in cats blog post
+  - [Humane Society](https://www.humanesociety.org/resources/trimming-cats-claws) - text for the trimming of cats claws

 I want to say thank you to my Mentor Tim for the guidance, tutor support and special thanks to the Code Institute Slack community.